 At the time, we thought Clover was between 8-10 years old.
 Dairy cows, especially if they've given birth before and have done well, can continue birthing until they're upwards of 20 years old.

-As it turns out, we had a vet look at Clover's teeth when she was laboring, and he informed us that she was much older than we originally were told.
-Now, in hindsight, we would have never had Clover bred back if we knew how old she really was, but this homesteading life doesn't always come with 20/20 vision.
+As it turns out, we had a vet look at Clover's teeth when she was laboring.
+He informed us that she was much older than we originally were told.
+Now, in hindsight, we would have never had Clover bred back if we knew how old she really was.
+However, this homesteading life doesn't always come with 20/20 vision.

 Why You Should Monitor Your Cow